9DoF Sensor Stick Hookup Guide

 For more information about the 9DoF Sensor Stick, check out the links below:

-- LSM9DS1 Datasheet – This datasheet covers everything from the hardware and pinout of the IC, to the register mapping of the gyroscope and accelerometer/magnetometer.
+- LSM9DS1 Datasheet (PDF) – This datasheet covers everything from the hardware and pinout of the IC, to the register mapping of the gyroscope and accelerometer/magnetometer.

 - SparkFun Product Showcase: SparkFun 9DoF Sensor Stick

 Now that you’ve got the Sensor Stick up-and-running, what project are you going to incorporate motion-sensing into?
 Need a little inspiration?
 Check out some of these tutorials!

 - Dungeons and Dragons Dice Gauntlet – This project uses an accelerometer to sense a “rolling the dice” motion.
 You could swap in the LSM9DS1 to add more functionality – like compass-based damage multipliers!

 - Are You Okay?
 Widget – Use an Electric Imp and accelerometer to create an “Are You OK” widget.
 A cozy piece of technology your friend or loved one can nudge to let you know they’re OK from half-a-world away.

 - Leap Motion Teardown – An IMU sensor is cool, but image-based motion sensing is the future.
 Check out this teardown of the miniature-Kinect-like Leap Motion!